MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-an-AI-agent-in-Teams.md

 ### Build with Assistants API add functions

-When the assistant returns a function that needs to be called along with its arguments, the SDK maps the function to the corresponding action that is registered in advance, then calls the action handler and submits the results to the assistant.
-You can add your functions by registering the actions into the app.
+When the assistant provides a function and its arguments for execution, the SDK aligns this function with a pre-registered action.
+It later activates the action handler and submits the outcomes back to the assistant.
+To integrate your functions, register the actions within the app.

    * In `src/app/actions.ts`, define the action handlers.